 When you do allow baby to view TV or video programs, involve yourself as much as possible to make it more stimulating and developmentally beneficial for baby.
 Here is how:

 - Sit baby on your lap and view the show together.
 This way baby feels more connected to you.

 - View shows that use music and song as much as possible.
 Sing and clap along with baby.
 It’s better for baby to hear your voice singing and see your clapping than to watch the characters on TV.

 - Get moving.
 Stand or sit up with baby so you can move and dance around to the music.
 This helps baby focus more on you instead of the TV.

 - Point to and label the characters and pictures you see on TV.
 Find matching objects around the house to compare.

 - Play peek-a-boo by covering pictures on the screen.

 - For older babies, programs that ask kids to respond by choosing or finding an object, or repeating phrases and singing along are better than non-interactive shows.

 - When you do leave baby unattended in front of a show, stay connected by talking to baby during the program, singing along, and asking baby questions about what he is seeing.

 Every parent needs a break during the day.
 There are plenty of other ways to keep a baby busy than the TV.
-Here are some alternative activities you can use instead of the TV to keep baby occupied for extended periods of time instead of resorting to TV for babies under two:
+Here are some alternative activities you can use to keep baby occupied for extended periods of time instead of resorting to TV for babies under two: